Grace Fjeldberg, R.D.N.

 Pushing children to eat all the food on their plate or enforcing the "one bite" rule isn't recommended.
 Instead, parents should let children learn to eat in their own way.

 Keeping mealtime tactics consistent is also important.
-For example, if parents push children to eat when they aren't hungry, it could teach them to overeat by sending the message they need to eat even when they aren't feeling hungry.
-If at another meal parents limit how much food a child can eat, it can give children mixed messages and ultimately doesn't allow them to listen to their bodies.
+For example, if parents push children to eat when they aren't hungry, it could teach them to overeat by sending the message that they need to eat even when they aren't hungry.
+If parents limit how much food children eat during a meal, it can give children mixed messages and ultimately doesn't allow them to listen to their bodies.

-- Offer at least three of the following food groups at each meal and snack: fruits, veggies, whole grains, low-fat diary, or lean protein or legumes.
+- Offer at least three food groups at each meal and snack: fruits, veggies, whole grains, low-fat dairy, lean protein or legumes.

-- Ensure there is always one food offered with each meal that your child will eat, while not catering to likes and dislikes.
+- Ensure one food is offered with each meal your child will eat while not catering to likes and dislikes.

-- Give your child the responsibility in choosing how much and whether he or she wants to eat at a meal time.
+- Give your child the responsibility to choose how much and whether to eat at mealtime.

-- Create an environment that allows your child to explore, touch and experience different foods and textures at their own pace.
+- Create an environment that allows your child to explore, touch and experience different foods and textures at his or her own pace.

 - Minimize mealtime distractions, such as the TV or having toys at the table.
 Enjoy conversation with family instead.

-- Don't be fooled by "distracted eating” — children will often say they're done eating just to play even though they may not be done eating.
+- Don't be fooled by "distracted eating."
+Children will often say they're done eating to play, though they may not be done eating.
 Encourage your child to sit with the rest of the family, even if they say they are finished eating.

 - Take charge of eating by providing consistent meals and snack times.

-- Model healthy eating behaviors in front your children — they learn best from you.
+- Model healthy eating behaviors in front of your children.
+They best learn from you.

-While most children have normal eating behaviors, if a child starts to gain or lose too much weight, a meeting with your health care provider or dietitian to determine possible reasons for the change can be helpful in supporting appropriate growth.
+While most children have normal eating behaviors, if they start to gain or lose too much weight, a meeting with their primary care provider or dietitian can help determine possible reasons for the change and support appropriate growth.

-Over the course of a day, week or even a month, children will likely rotate through a variety of food groups to meet their growing needs.
-Just remember that most children will gradually learn to eat what their parents eat.Grace Fjeldberg is a registered dietitian nutritionist with Mayo Clinic Health System in Mankato.
-She has a special interest in working with pediatric diabetes and nutrition.
+Over a day, week or even a month, children will likely rotate through various food groups to meet their growing needs.
+Remember that most children will gradually learn to eat what their parents eat.Grace Fjeldberg is a dietitian in Mankato, Minnesota.